mello9999/PBL_project/README.md

 # PBL_project
-โปรเจ็คนี้เป็นส่วนหนึ่งของรายวิชา CPE391 Problem base learning
+This project is part of the CPE391 Problem base learning course.
-จัดทำโดย นักศึกษาวิศวกรรมคอมพิวเตอร์ ชั้นปี 3 มหาวิทยาลัยเทคโนโลยีพระจอมเกล้าธนบุรี
+Prepared by 3rd year Computer Engineering Student, King Mongkut's University of Technology Thonburi.

 ### Developer Team
 Member in team : 'PFuzesangluis team'